ulitosCoder/fullstack-nanodegree-vm/vagrant/tournament/README.md

 1. Running the code with Vagrant

-To properly use the tourname.py module these pre-requisites must be met.
-1. PostgreSQL 9.3.11 installed
-2. psycopg2 module installed
-3. Before starting the test, run the tournamet.sql script

 NOTE: The easiest way to test this code is to instal VirtualBox and Vagrant.